turingschool-examples/math4you-fe/README.md

 # math4you: Practicing POST Requests

 This application is **almost** complete!
 It is your job to add in the necessary network request so the app works as expected.

-You will also test this network request using Cypress.
-Follow the steps below carefully.
+You'll notice that this codebase was built using React classes.
+That might seem scary, but don't worry - you got this!
+Feel free to poke around and look at the existing code.
+I bet the classes will make more sense than you think!

+Your challenge is to fix what's broken - the POST request.
+The steps are outline below.

+Don't overthink this one - the classes don't actually change the work you're doing here.
+Good luck!

 ![screenshot of math4you](https://user-images.githubusercontent.com/51416773/176971256-42af243f-93ed-4e38-9332-9a52acdea107.png)